makeabilitylab/physcomp/advancedio/smoothing-input.md

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/PotentiometerOscillatingWithNoInputButFixedWithMovingAverage-Optimized.mp4" type="video/mp4" />
 </video>
-**Video.** In this video, we're graphing the analog input from a potentiometer.
-Although we're not touching or using the potentiometer, the analog input (blue line) is oscillating between 142 and 143 (0.694V and 0.699V).
+**Video.** In this video, we're graphing the raw analog input (blue line) from a potentiometer along with a "smoothed" version (red line).
+Although we're not touching or using the potentiometer, the analog input is oscillating between 142 and 143 (0.694V and 0.699V).
 We smooth this noise using a moving average filter (window size = 10)—shown in red.
 Note that, depending on the oscillation pattern, a different window size or smoothing approach may be necessary.
 Read more about potentiometer noise [here](https://passive-components.eu/resistors-potentiometers-basic-principles/).
 Graph made with the built-in [Arduino Serial Plotter](https://diyrobocars.com/2020/05/04/arduino-serial-plotter-the-missing-manual/).
 {: .fs-1 }

 In addition to smoothing a potentiometer input signal with a digital filter (a software solution), we could, instead, use a hardware solution: add in a small ceramic capacitor (0.1µF or 0.47 µF) from the potentiometer wiper to ground.
-However, the focus of this lesson is on software solutions (the **digital** in DSP).
+However, the focus of this lesson is on software solutions (putting the **digital** in DSP).

 <!-- TODO: video of sharpIR sensor -->